 8. Language – You will have no problem getting around because English is spoken everywhere.

 9. Monks – Monks are highly respected by the locals so tourists should be also.
 Always ask a Monk their permission before taking a picture of them.

 10. Humid – It’s so humid in Cambodia.
 I sweat a lot normally, but Cambodia was on another level.
-My t-shirt was constantly wet from sweat due to the think humidity there.
+Constant sweat formed on my t-shirt due to the thick humidity.
 I would advise visiting the temples early in the morning before the mid-day sun hits and drink lots of H2O.

 Anything else you would like to know about traveling in Cambodia?

 If you enjoyed this post, you might also like: